josiahkosgei/KafkaMessagesStreams/README.md

-#  Kafka Message Streams
+#  Kafka Message Streams for Site and Product Reviews
 Code: reactjs + expressjs  with a simple dashboard.
-Running Reviews aggregation using Apache Kafka Streams
+Running Site and Product Reviews aggregation using Apache Kafka Streams

 ## Project Details
 Four applications in this repository: